Chounard / Black Diamond day pack

 TNF made two larger versions, the Jetstream 3000/3300ci and the Thin Air 4300/4600 ci.
 I think the bigger packs had a more substantial suspension.

 The first time it was used, the nylon cover to the shoulder strap seam failed at the top of the shoulder strap.
 It seemed that the fabric 'margin' of that seam was zero.
 It has been returned for warranty service.
 The rest of the pack seems serviceable.
 The poor quality control is a bit of a concern.
 I used the pack a few more times (well under 50 miles since new) and it has developed two abrasion holes, one in the top compartment and one in the main body.
-I will send it in for warranty service again.
 The pack seems to break far too often.
 Perhaps that is why it was discontinued.
 The spectrum fabric isn't very abrasion resistant either.
 I fear it is mainly a marketing ploy.

 I am quite disappointed by this.
 TNF has a great reputation both for innovation in backpacking gear for many years, as well as having great customer service, as I know from experience.
 This pack was a very expensive high-end pack ($145 in 1999 for a 2400 cubic inch pack), which was supposed to be made of very durable, light materials.
 It has proven to be have very poor durability, and what is worse is that TNF doesn't stand by their product.
 At worst case, they should have least quoted me a cost to repair the pack.